 When you’re in the military, you don’t get away with calling in; especially when you’re the only one being depended upon to run a busy Social Actions office.
 Besides, I didn’t feel sick exactly, just overwhelmed.

 I should have been thrilled to get most all weekends off.
-But they weren’t all that free for me because I was too busy living under the dread of what I now know to call “SMONDAy!”
+But they weren’t all that free for me because I was too busy living under the dread of what I recently read people refer to as “SMONDAy!”

 I wanted my house totally clean.
 I also insisted on cooking ahead for the week, so I didn’t have to worry about coming home late from work, and still having to prepare a full meal.